- How does the native plants database search work?

 Less lawn mowing, fertilizing, and pesticide application also means cleaner air and water for all!

 Yes!
 The database drop-down filter menus allow you to refine your results based on the types of plants, resources they provide, or types of birds the plants will support.
 If you’re interested in hummingbirds, you can select them from the "types of birds attracted" menu and only plants that support hummingbirds will be shown.
 Similarly, if you select nectar in the "plant resources" menu, the plants that provide nectar for hummingbirds (and other bird and insect species) will be shown.
 Those plants will be great options to plant to support hummingbirds in your patch.
+Read more about creating a hummingbird-friendly yard here.

 If you like hummingbirds and are interested in helping Audubon understand how plants and yards are supporting hummingbirds in the face of our changing climate, we encourage you to participate in Hummingbirds at Home, Audubon’s community science program that relies on people around the country to collect data about the hummingbirds they encounter and the nectar sources those birds are using.
 It’s easy and fun and your participation will help us understand more about these amazing birds as we strive to protect them.
 Visit the Hummingbirds at Home website to learn more.